To master the Ivy style like no other, discover our Americana Saga in three parts with:

 Sneakers

-I said at the start of this article, it was a good ten years ago, that the Ivy League Look was the invention of the casual chic style.
-Here is a striking heritage: the sneakers that we wore on campus with non-sporty outfits.
-Never seen.
+I said at the beginning of this article, it was about ten years ago, that the Ivy League Look was the invention of the casual chic style.
+Here is a striking legacy: the sneakers that were worn on campus with non-sporty outfits.
+Unheard of.

-The Ivy League Look is once again inspired by sport: if, originally, saddle shoes were created for tennis, it is golf that they find an echo.
-The female population on campus is crazy about them and they are worn, mostly on weekends.
+The Ivy League Look is once again inspired by sport: if saddle shoes were originally created for tennis, it is in golf that they find an echo.
+The female population of the campuses fights over them and they are worn, mainly on the weekends.
 No impact in Europe, it has become typically Ivy.

-To conclude this inventory, I give the floor to the Right Honorable Bruce Boyer, the man who said a lot:
+To conclude this inventory, I give the floor to the very honorable Bruce Boyer, the man who said a lot:

-I went to a conservative university, the East Establishment values were very strong there.
-If you wanted to get into one of the fraternities that were one of the pillars of campus life, (...) there was enormous pressure for you to appear Ivy League.
-The only ones who had any prestige and didn't wear the Ivy League Look were a group of intellectuals who wore black turtlenecks in an attempt to look like Jean-Paul Sartre.
+I went to a conservative university, the Eastern Establishment values were very strong there.
+If you wanted to get into one of the fraternities that were a mainstay of campus life, (...) there was a huge pressure on you to look Ivy League.
+The only ones who had any prestige and didn't wear the Ivy League Look were a bunch of intellectuals who wore black turtlenecks trying to look like Jean-Paul Sartre.

-The moment when we switched from the style of youth to that of the reactionary
+The moment when we switched from the style of youth to that of reactionary

-In the 1950s and 1960s, with cinema, jazz, sport and literature (notably the characters of Francis Scott Fitzgerald - that of Nick Carraway in The Great Gatsby for example) the Ivy League Look had good press, even s he embodied quite divisive values, those of Old Money (in opposition to the nouveau riche) wearing the gray flannel suit.
+In the 1950s and 1960s, with cinema, jazz, sport and literature (notably the characters of Francis Scott Fitzgerald - that of Nick Carraway in The Great Gatsby for example) the Ivy League Look had good press, even if it embodied rather divisive values, those of Old Money (in opposition to the nouveau riche) wearing the gray flannel suit.

 And that's how the Old Money look really became popular.
-For a short time, it was democratized and must then embody the hope of personal accomplishment, the uniform of conquering youth and no longer just the privileged one.
+For a brief moment, it had become democratized and was to embody the hope of personal accomplishment, the uniform of conquering youth and not just of the privileged.
 It had also become the uniform of the self-made man , dear to American mythology.

 But the popularity of the Ivy League Look quickly faded:

-After 1969 (Nixon's entry into office), says Bruce Boyer, so many other styles likely to compete emerged: hippies, British looks conquering the world, Italian fashion.
+After 1969 [Nixon took office], Bruce Boyer says, so many other styles emerged that could compete: the hippies, the British take-over, Italian fashion.
 And so new groups challenged the popularity of the Ivy League style, although the real Old Money stuck to it.
-And then, in the early 1970s, the fashion designer's influence grew, leading to the beginning of what I would call Preppy Postmodernism, where clothing became a disguise.
-A guy like William F. Buckley dressed that way because it was a legacy, but kids today dress that way because it's fashion.
-It is no longer a conviction but a disguise.
+And then, in the early 1970s, the influence of the fashion designer grew, leading to the beginning of what I would call Postmodern Preppy, where clothing became a disguise.
+A guy like William F. Buckley dressed that way because it was a heritage, but kids today dress that way because it's fashionable.
+It's not a conviction anymore, it's a disguise.

-If we had to give an end date to the Ivy League style, we could say 1967 with the “Summer of Love”, the summer when the hippie movement took all the spotlight.
-From California.
-She was the new incarnation of youth and, as she expressed herself louder, she inevitably had to take the place of the other.
+If we had to give an end date to the Ivy League style, we could say 1967 with the “Summer of Love”, the summer when the hippie movement took all the light.
+Coming from California.
+It was the new incarnation of youth and, as it expressed itself more loudly, it was bound to take the place of the other.

 And then Kennedy, President Ivy, had been killed.

-To complete the Ivy, the Viet Nam War had ridiculed the American administration coming out of Harvard, Yale and Princeton.
+To complete the Ivy, the Vietnam War had made a mockery of the American administration that came out of Harvard, Yale and Princeton.

 Ralph Lauren took over

-Having worked at Brooks Brothers and worn all their clothes, he's a staunch Ivy Leaguer and doesn't want the style to die.
-But when he saw that BB was starting to make clothes with polyester, he realized that there was a place in the market.
+Having worked at Brooks Brothers and worn all their clothes, he is a staunch Ivy Leaguer and doesn't want the style to die out.
+But when he saw that BB was starting to make clothes with polyester, he realized there was a place in the market.

 He told New York Magazine on October 21, 1985:

-I couldn't see myself doing haute couture but I believed in individual sophistication, in a more personal outfit - which Brooks Brothers had done in the past and which was brilliant.
-This is what I sought to do, this is what I loved, a lifestyle.
+I couldn't see myself doing haute couture, but I believed in individual sophistication, in a more personal way of dressing - which Brooks Brothers had done in the past and which was great.
+That's what I tried to do, that's what I loved, a lifestyle.

-Men who had a lot of money would come into Brooks Brothers and say, "Give me three whites, three blues and three pinks," and they would walk out.
+Men with a lot of money would go into Brooks Brothers and say, "Give me three white ones, three blue ones, and three pink ones," and they'd come out.
 Every year.
 They didn't care if it was fashionable.
-I find myself in this mentality.
+I find myself in that mentality.

-This is the birth of the preppy, the turbulent little brother of the Ivy.
+This is the birth of the preppy, the Ivy's boisterous little brother.

-For Bruce Boyer, preppy is postmodern Ivy League.
+For Bruce Boyer, preppy is the postmodern Ivy League.
 For him, Ralph Lauren saved the Ivy League Look from extinction by giving it another flavor and another purpose.
-It was no longer about making it the embodiment of Eastern American values, but about making it a fashion look, emblematic of a lifestyle to which followers of this trend could relate.
+It was no longer to make it the embodiment of Eastern American values, but to make it a fashion look, emblematic of a lifestyle to which the followers of this trend could relate.

-But I want to faithfully translate for you this passage from the interview with Boyer by the blog Ivy-Style.com which I quoted several times in this article:
+But I want to faithfully translate for you this passage from Boyer's interview by the blog Ivy-Style.com that I quoted several times in this article:

-Ivy-Style : The idea of authenticity that surrounds the Ivy style is unavoidable (...).
+Ivy-Style : The idea of authenticity that surrounds the Ivy style is inescapable (...).
 But I think it's too easy to say that preppy is the new, conscious form of Ivy and therefore less authentic.
-When Nelson W. Aldrich Jr. uses the term “preppie,” he’s not talking about clothes; he's talking about WASP So it depends on how we use this term.
+When Nelson W. Aldrich Jr. uses the term "preppie," he's not talking about clothes; he's talking about the WASP.
+So it depends on how you use the term.

-It seems that there are four categories: those who were born with the Ivy, those who followed it, those who were born with the preppy and those who followed it.
-You can't say that a 1970s preppy guy who was born into the movement is necessarily less authentic than a poor kid who went to college in the 1950s and stuck with the Ivy.
-"Preppy" should not mean "ersatz", because it depends on what the speaker wants to express.
+It seems there are four categories: those who were born into the Ivy, those who were attached to it later, those who were born into preppy, and those who followed it.
+You can't say that a 1970s preppy guy who was born into the movement is necessarily less authentic than a poor kid who went to college in the 1950s and attached to the Ivy.
+"Preppy" shouldn't mean "ersatz," because it depends on what the speaker wants to express.

-Bruce Boyer : I see what you mean and let me add something.
-When I wrote the Brooks Brothers article in Town & Country in May 1981, I interviewed the president of Brooks Brothers, whose name was Riley, and he said, "Do me a favor, Please don't use the term 'preppy' when referring to Brooks Brothers."
-I knew this word was widely used at that time.
+Bruce Boyer : I see what you mean, and let me add something.
+When I wrote the Brooks Brothers article in Town & Country in May of 1981, I interviewed the president of Brooks Brothers, whose name was Riley, and he said, "Do me a favor and please don't use the word 'preppy' when referring to Brooks Brothers."
+I knew that word was in widespread use at that time.

-Ivy-Style : "The Official Preppy Handbook" was a commercial success at this time.
+Ivy-Style : "The Official Preppy Handbook" was a commercial success at the time.

 Bruce Boyer : That's right.
 And I told Riley that it's just a buzzword and I wasn't going to use it and he said, "I just wanted you to know that I hate that word."

-Ivy-Style : What did this word mean according to him and why be against it?
+Ivy-Style : What did he mean by this word and why were you against it?

-Bruce Boyer : Yes, I think for him it meant "ersatz", what everyone was doing and Brooks was above that.
-I mention this story because there is something you need to realize when you buy clothes: we all go into nostalgia mode.
-No one way of dressing dominates the market anymore, as it once did.
-And I think what designers are trying to recreate these days is an atmosphere around their designs.
-In other words, a person's style today, especially among young people, no longer seems natural.
-There is no more authenticity.
-Everything we wear is, in some way, a disguise.
+Bruce Boyer : Yeah, I think to him it meant "ersatz," which is what everybody else was doing, and Brooks was above that.
+I mention that story because there's something you have to realize when you're buying clothes: we all go into nostalgia mode.
+No one way of dressing dominates the market anymore, like it used to.
+And I think what designers are trying to recreate today is a mood around their designs.
+In other words, a person's style today, especially for young people, doesn't feel natural anymore.
+There's no authenticity anymore.
+Everything you wear is, in a way, a disguise.

 The final word...

-I haven't experienced the Ivy League Look and I can't really say if no one dresses authentically anymore today, as Bruce Boyer says.
-But I really want to believe that it isn't.
+I didn't experience the Ivy League Look, and I can't really say whether or not people dress authentically anymore, as Bruce Boyer says.
+But I really want to believe that they don't.

-Ultimately, perhaps the true way to dress authentically is simply to wear whatever we want, whether it's part of the punk, Ivy, hippie or goth ninja wardrobe.
+Ultimately, perhaps the true way to dress authentically is simply to wear whatever you feel like wearing, whether that's punk, Ivy, hippie or goth ninja.

-And, to tell you what I think, it seems to me that more than ever, dressing well is essential.
-You have to take pleasure in it, because pleasure, for once, Bruce Boyer will not be able to say that it is not authentic.
+And, to tell you what I really think, it seems to me that more than ever, dressing well is essential.
+You have to enjoy it, because Bruce Boyer will not be able to say that pleasure is not authentic.

-So ends this Part II on the emblematic clothing of the United States.
+So this concludes this Part II on the iconic clothing of the United States.
 I hope you enjoyed it.